Install the Tableau Resource Monitoring Tool

 - The following OS is supported:

-- Make sure the Tableau Server installation you are going to be monitoring is licensed with the Server Management Add-onlicense.
-You must have a valid Server Management Add-on license to use the Resource Monitoring Tool.
+- Make sure the Tableau Server installation you are going to be monitoring is licensed with the Server Management Add-onlicence.
+You must have a valid Server Management Add-on licence to use the Resource Monitoring Tool.

 Review the size of Tableau Server logs.
 Once Agent is installed and configured, the Resource Monitoring Tool processes relevant historical data from Tableau Server logs before data is displayed.
 If there is a large amount of historical log data, it may take a while to process the information which in turn might result in a delay of processing newer events on the Server.